-The Pecora Symposium series was established by the USGS and NASA in the 1970s as a forum: 1) to foster the exchange of scientific information and results derived from applications of remotely sensed data to a broad range of land-based resources; and 2) to provide a forum for discussing ideas, policies, and strategies concerning land remote sensing.
+The Pecora Conference series was established by the USGS and NASA in the 1970s as a means of sharing ideas and experiences resulting from the use of remotely sensed data.
+The objectives of the Pecora Conferences are: 1) to foster the exchange of scientific information and results derived from the application of remotely sensed data; and 2) to provide a forum for discussing ideas, policies, and strategies on land remote sensing.

-We cordially invite land remote sensing data users, researchers, applications scientists, producers, managers, and policy-makers to participate in this important symposium by submitting an abstract for a paper or poster.
-Participants are encouraged to attend general and technical sessions, exhibits, and educational workshops on the very latest remote sensing research, modeling, applications, analysis techniques, and technologies.
-Pecora 18 provides an opportunity to make new friends and get reacquainted with old ones.
+We cordially invite land remote sensing data users, researchers, applications scientists, producers, managers, and policy-makers to participate in this important conference by submitting an abstract for a paper, poster, or technology demonstration.
+Participants are encouraged to attend general and technical sessions, exhibits, and educational workshops on the very latest remote sensing research, applications, analysis techniques, and technologies.
+Enjoy the opportunity to make new friends and get reacquainted with old ones.
+Be a part of one of 2008’s most exciting conferences in your profession!

-The Pecora 18 Symposium will be held Monday through Thursday, November 14 to 17, 2011 at the Washington Dulles Hilton in Herndon, Virginia.
-The program will be organized into five General Sessions with corresponding technical sessions, plus exhibits, and educational workshops.
-ASPRS is organizing the symposium on behalf of the USGS and NASA.
+The Pecora 17 Conference will be held Sunday through Thursday, November 16 to 20, 2008 at the Adams Mark Hotel in Denver, Colorado.
+The program will be organized into four General Sessions with corresponding technical sessions, plus exhibits, and educational workshops.
+ASPRS is organizing the conference on behalf of the USGS and NASA in lieu of holding a normal ASPRS Fall conference in 2008.